divthomas22/HabitTracker_CS683/Doc/CS683_DivyaThomas_HabitTracker.md

 The second half of this file contains the button configurations.
 The delete button calls the companion object's delete method while passing in the editPos saved.
 The page is then navigated back to the Habit List page, now missing the deleted habit.
 The "Save Changes" button is also very similar to the "Submit" button's configuration from CreateHabit.kt.
 The difference here is that instead of creating a new Habit object to add to the habitArray, the existing habit is simply edited with the updated values in the form upon clicking the button.
 The user is then also navigated back to the Habit List to see the changes reflected.

+### ITERATION 4:

+This iteration consisted of the sole task of configuring a Room Database with the Habit Tracker application.
+This task required many code additions and changes or enhancements to various current configurations.
+The UI and front-end functionality, on the otherhand, stayed the same as the previous iteration.

 ## 5. Project Structure - (recent changes highlighted)
 ### Iteration 1 Project Structure